percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.14.0.md

 ## New Features

-* {{ k8spxcjira(1237) }}: The operator now checks if the needed Secrets exist and connects to the storage to check the existence of a backup before starting the restore process
+* {{ k8spxcjira(1237) }}: The Operator now checks if the needed Secrets exist and connects to the storage to check the existence of a backup before starting the restore process
 * {{ k8spxcjira(1298) }}: Configuring custom [prefix](../containers-conf.md) for Percona Monitoring and Management (PMM) environment variables Secret will allow using one PMM Server with multiple same name clusters
 * {{ k8spxcjira(1313) }}: The `kubectl get pxc-backup` command now shows Latest restorable time to make it easier to pick a point-in-time recovery target
 * {{ k8spxcjira(1334) }}: The new `lifecycle.postStart` and `lifecycle.preStop` Custom Resource options allow configuring [postStart and preStop hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) for ProxySQL and HAProxy Pods